MaximumOctopus/LEDMatrixStudio/README.md

 The C++ Builder rewrite has officially started.
-I'll post code in here as it gets converted, but a functional version is likely a couple of months away (early 2024...).
+I'll post code in here as it gets converted, the first beta version is likely at the beginning of December (with the first official stable release due January 2024).

 If you would like to beta test the new version then **please** email me :)